Nebula-Block-Data/docs/Get_Started/Overview.md

 ## Add a Payment Card

-Once an account has been created, you need to add a payment card to upgrade to **Engineer Tier 2**.
+There are some products you can use right away.
+But, to increase your rate limits and to purchase credits to enjoy all our features, you'll need to add a payment card to your account.

 See the [Tier](../Tier/Overview.md) section and [Billing Information](Billing_Information.md) section for more details.

-## Use our Products

-Once you sign up, you can start deploying CPU or RPC instances directly, as well as using serverless endpoints.
-A deposit of at least $20 is required to unlock GPU instances.

-See the [Tier](../Tier/Overview.md) section and [Deploy Products](Deploy_Products.md) section for more details